thanneken/SpectralRTI_Toolkit/README.md

 * Jpeg quality maximized until final distribution
 * Fix to curation macro for rotation from exif metadata xml
 * Option to createLpFile from canonical version

+Minor changes January 24, 2017:

+* Optimizations for workflow in Milan